automerge/automerge-perf/columnar/README.md

     (4,1337) insert  (3,1337) 'l'
     (5,1337) insert  (4,1337) 'o'

-Each operation has a unique ID that is a pair of (counter,actorId) where actorId is the unique name of the actor that generated the operation.
+Each operation has a unique ID that is a pair of (counter,actorId), where actorId is the unique name of the actor that generated the operation.
 In the example above, `1337` and `d00d` are actorIds.
 Each operation also references the ID of another operation (the `ref` column): for an `insert` operation, the reference is the ID of the predecessor character, and for a `delete`